Unnecessary dental procedures are by far the most common and most costly of all dental scams.

-We will give you insider knowledge of how the dental profession works which in turn will allow you to dodge unnecessary dental work.
-You should read all 3 sections to maximize your chances of avoiding the experience of falling for a dental scam.
+We will give you insider knowledge of how the dental profession works, allowing you to dodge unnecessary dental work.
+You should read all 3 sections to maximize your chances of avoiding the experience of falling for a dental scam

 No matter where you live in the world, no matter who your dentist is.
 Having insider knowledge will save you money and improve your dental health.
 Less dental work means more dental health!

 1) Do dentists perform unnecessary dental procedures, and is it a dentist scam?
 Sadly, YES and YES 🙁😟😞